-Your teen's depression may be treated with talk therapy, anti-depression medicines, or a combination of these things.
-Learn about what is available for your teen and what you can do at home to help your teen.
+Your teen's depression may be treated with talk therapy, anti-depression medicines, or a combination of these.
+Learn about what is available and what you can do at home to help your teen.

-You, your teen, and your medical provider should discuss what might help your teen the most.
+You, your teen, and your health care provider should discuss what might help your teen the most.
 The most effective treatments for depression are:

-If your teen might have a problem with drugs or alcohol, talk with their doctor.
+If your teen might have a problem with drugs or alcohol, discuss this with the provider.

 If your teen has severe depression or is at risk for suicide, your teen may need to stay in the hospital for treatment.

-Talk to your doctor about finding a therapist for your teen.
+Talk to your provider about finding a therapist for your teen.

 There are many different kinds of talk therapy, such as:

-If you decide that medicine would help, your doctor will most likely prescribe a type of anti-depressant medicine called a selective serotonin reuptake inhibitor (SSRI) for your teen.
+If you decide that medicine would help, your provider will most likely prescribe a type of anti-depressant medicine called a selective serotonin reuptake inhibitor (SSRI) for your teen.

 Another type of antidepressants, called tri-cyclics, is not approved for use in teens.

-There are risks and side effects with taking antidepressant medicines.
-Your teen's doctor can help manage these side effects.
+There are risks and side effects with taking antidepressants.
+Your teen's provider can help manage these side effects.
 In a small number of teens, these medicines can make them more depressed and give them more suicidal thoughts.
-If this happens, you or your teen should talk to the doctor right away.
+If this happens, you or your teen should talk to the provider right away.

-If you, your teen, and your doctor decide that your teen will take an antidepressant, make sure that:
+If you, your teen, and your provider decide that your teen will take an antidepressant, make sure that:

 Keep talking with your teen.